blamario/canadian-income-tax/README.md

 The executable `complete-canadian-taxes` follows the Unix philosphy of doing one well-defined thing.
 It doesn't attempt to guide you, the user, through the entire process of filing the taxes.
 It merely performs the task that is easy to automate, and therefore also the most boring.
-It's not likely to make the tax-filing process a joy, but at least it's going to involve less drudgery.
+It's not likely to make the tax-filing process a joy, but at least it's going to reduce the drudgery.

 If at any point you find you made a mistake in your initial form entry, or you want to adjust it for any reason, you can make the adjustments either on the forms you kept from step #2 or on the final forms, and feed them back in